nandan-desai-extras/windows-driver-dev/environment-setup.md

 -   Update the “Hardware ID Driver Update” after the Test VM is added (again, as shown in the previous link)

 -   That’s it!
-Now go to Build > Deploy Build and your driver will be built and the files will be available in C:\DriverTest folder on the Test VM.
+Now go to Build > Deploy and your driver will be built and the files will be available in C:\DriverTest folder on the Test VM.

-#### Setup Driver Debugging
+#### Setup Driver Debugging with Windbg

-For capturing debug logs in Windbg on the host, execute the following in CMD on the Test VM:
+For capturing debug logs in Windbg on the host, execute the following in CMD on the Test VM (this modifies the Debug filter to send all debug logs):

 ```powershell
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Debug Print Filter" /V DEFAULT /t REG_DWORD /d 0xf